 How to control nerves: a mind-set approach

 Butterflies, a dry mouth, feeling dizzy, at a loss for words, rapid heartbeat, fidgeting.
 All symptoms of a nervous response.
 Nerves can strike at any time and when they do, they can knock you for six.
-Whether it’s public speaking, a job interview, important meeting or even a social event, nerves can lead you to say or do the wrong thing and embarrass yourself.
+Whether it’s public speaking, a job interview, important meeting or even a social event, nervousness can lead you to say or do the wrong thing and embarrass yourself.

 But it does not have to be like that.
 Almost all of the most successful people in the world have experienced extreme nerves at some point in their careers.
 The difference is that they use nervousness and anxiety to help them perform better.
+Find out more about this and how to put it into practice on my online confidence course or come on my one day confidence course to talk about it and try it out.

 Need To Build Your Confidence & Self-Esteem?